pichim/PM2_PES_Board_Example/docs/markdown/servo.md

     servo_D1.enable();
 ```

 - Next, use the following function and statements.
 These will enable the incremental adjustment of the servo position every one second.
 It is important to ensure that the incremental change in the servo position, i.e., the pulse width, is very small to obtain precise minimum and maximum values.
-Try to find a tradoff between too large and therefor too long execution time to wait for and too small and therefor not long enough values.
+Try to find a tradeoff between too large and therefor too long execution time to wait for and too small and therefor not long enough values.

 ```
 // command the servos